Kurt Lewin: Peach and coconuts

 Lewin conceived the Peach v Coconut cultural distinction.
 Peach cultures included India, the U.S., most of Latin America, and Southern Europe.
 Peaches tend to be soft and friendly on the surface, even with strangers, but have a hard protective inner core.
 Coconut cultures include China, Russia and most of Europe except the south.
 Folk from coconut cultures have a soft inner core, but a tough exterior than can lead to a perception of unfriendliness with strangers.
 Yet once a person has gained their trust, they can be loyal friends for life.
 The Peach v Coconut analogy was later popularised by Fons Trompenaars, who said it "explains all sorts of animosities that bedevil cross-cultural friendships, business dealings and diplomacy."

 Personal life

 In 1917, Lewin married Maria Landsberg.
 In 1919, the couple had a daughter Esther Agnes, and in 1922, their son Fritz Reuven was born.
-They divorced around 1927, and Maria immigrated to Palestine with the children.
+They divorced around 1927, and Maria immigrated to Mandatory Palestine with the children.
 In 1929, Lewin married Gertrud Weiss.
 Their daughter Miriam was born in 1931, and their son Daniel was born in 1933.